beshungh/Sales-Supply-Chain-Analysis/README.md

   - Which product categories and sub-categories are driving the majority of our profits, and how can we optimise our product mix or marketing efforts to enhance profitability in underperforming categories?
   - Which products have the highest return rates, and what impact do returns have on overall sales and profit?

-### Data Cleaning

-After my Exploratory data analysis in PostgreSQL,I saved the results in .xlsx and performed the following tasks in Excel:
-1. Removing duplicates.
-2. Removing Incomplete Values.
-3. Coverting data to different datatypes.

 ### Data Analysis Queries in PostgreSQL
 ```sql